 The Business Ties

 The presence of well-established business communities is one of the nicest aspects of working in a state that’s so supportive of new enterprises.
-Multiple cities and regions in Texas have offices or departments that dedicate themselves to furthering business diversity.
+Multiple cities in Texas have offices or departments that dedicate themselves to furthering business diversity.
 For women, minorities and other traditionally underrepresented groups, these entities offer robust support systems and vital resources that might make it easier to hit the ground running with a solid plan of action.

 Texan small-to-medium-sized business owners can also capitalize on ready access to a robust network of Small Business Development Centers.
 With more than 60 different locations, Texan SBDCs offer important guidance for companies trying to take advantage of